neo4j-field/gcs-k-hop/README.md

      as described above.
 It then sends those results to the parquet files directly into GCS via apache vfs.
      For this pipeline it is using 30 total k-hop transforms.
-  * **If the cypher statement for k-hops is modified in the k_hop_query.cql file to return more or different field types, then all the transforms for khop queries and parquet outputs will also need to be changed to accommodate for the fields and/or new data type mappings**
+  * **If the cypher statement for k-hops is modified in the k_hop_query.cql file to return more or different field types, then the Retrieve K-Hops and vertex-output steps will also need to be changed to accommodate for the fields and/or new data type mappings**
 * **workflows:** Directory that contains the main workflow that executes the above pipeline in a sequence.
 * **main-workflow.hwf:** executes a combination of workflow actions and pipelines sequentially to process the k-hop data.
 ### Workflow Execution & Set-up Instructions
 #### Steps to run on server with hop run tool:
 * Download hop project into your preferred location
+* Set the HOP_OPTIONS="-Xmx24g" environment variable in your server
+  * For this example it is setting hop to use 24g of memory
 * cd into downloaded project location
   * Modify the json file located in metadata/neo4j-connection/neo4j_graph.json
   * Modify the server, databaseName, boltPort, username, password fields for your connection